*Published on July 31, 2017 in Progressive Dairyman. Jim Elliott is the Assistant Regional Manager for Lely.

 Darryl Murrock, who farms with his sons, Dillon and Jeffery, near Watertown, New York, became an organic dairy farm in 2007 in order to meet consumer demands.
 Last year, he and his family began using four automated milking systems.

 They have since added a fifth robotic milking system in January 2017.
-In June, they will be adding an automated calf feeder.
-They will be able to divert organic milk from the robotic milking system directly to the automatic calf feeder to feed their calves.
+In June, they also added an automated calf feeder.
+They are now able to divert organic milk from the robotic milking system directly to the automatic calf feeder to feed their calves.

 The Murrocks, who have about 225 cows, had been milking three times a day in a traditional parlour, where they averaged 33 kilograms of milk per cow.
 Since their January 2016 startup with the robots, their milk production has averaged 39 kilograms per cow.

 Darryl Murrock says the quality and butterfat content of the milk has gone up since implementing the robots.
 He also says this system is more cow-friendly than the previous milking system.

 “This system allows us to spend less time milking,” Murrock says.
 “In addition, the robots offer statistics on almost every aspect of milking, such as per-cow milk production, rumination, and fat and protein content of each cow.
 This allows better insight into what cows produce well and which cows don’t.”

 Each cow has an electronic collar tag that allows the robot to identify and organize production and health records for individual animals.
 Collars also contain an activity monitor for heat detection and a rumination sensor for monitoring rumen function, so there is an indication of digestive system health.